If an insurer has accepted responsibility for your accident, it’s natural to wonder how long it will take before your claim is resolved.

-“If the insurance company admit liability and arrange for an independent medical report, how long do they get to make a settlement offer?”
+“If the insurance company admits liability and arranges an independent medical report, how long do they get to make a settlement offer?”

 In order to answer the question, we have to assume some things: